lightningrodlabs/we-tauri/README.md

 *We* is a Holochain app that makes it trivially easy for groups to build collaboration spaces by composing custom "applet" suites to meet their collaboration needs.

-*We* ris composed of two management DNA's, together with a defined pattern on how to build *applet* DNAs that are can be installed into a *We* group.
+*We* is composed of two management DNA's, together with a defined pattern on how to build *applet* DNAs that are can be installed into a *We* group.
 Each such group as well as each *applet* used within a group is its own private peer-to-peer network.

 For more about the motivation behind *We*, read [blogpost to be published].